halilibrahimcelik/halilibrahimcelik/README.md

 ### Hi there 👋,

 ![Front-End Development](https://github.com/halilibrahimcelik/halilibrahimcelik/blob/main/banner.jpg)
+.My future goal is to learn React Native and dive into moble software development.
 I'm Halil from Turkey, I am a front-end developer and I do focus on JavaScript and React.
 My specialization is web software development,mobile responsive design and user friendly UI.
-My main expertises are in the field of HTML,CSS,SASS JavaScript and React.
+My main expertises are in the field of CSS,SASS JavaScript/TypeScript and React.
 I enjoy learning new languages and frameworks that relate to my priorties.
-I have gained experience in JavaScript thanks to months of practicing and intense learning.My future goal is to learn React Native and dive into moble software development.

 ## Skills and Experiences
 :atom_symbol:  REACT
-:computer:HTML /JS/CSS/SASS
+:computer:HTML/JS/CSS/SASS/TypeScript/

 - 💬 Ask me about hibrahim.celik@yahoo.com